U.N. looking for new venue for climate change conference after Chile withdraws

-UNITED NATIONS (Reuters) - The United Nations is looking for a new venue for a climate change conference planned for December, U.N. spokesman Farhan Haq said on Wednesday, after Chile withdrew as host amid riots, arson and protests over inequality in the country.
+UNITED NATIONS, Oct 30 (Reuters) - The United Nations is looking for a new venue for a climate change conference planned for December, U.N. spokesman Farhan Haq said on Wednesday, after Chile withdrew as host amid riots, arson and protests over inequality in the country.

 Haq said the United Nations Framework Convention on Climate Change (UNFCCC), which organizes the global climate talks, was “currently exploring alternative hosting options.”